jordilin/gitar/README.md

 - `--sort` sorts data by date ascending or descending.
 Ascending is the default.
 - `--created-after` and `--created-before` to filter by date if response payloads support `created_at` field.
+- `--format` to specify the output format.
+Delimit fields by using a pipe, i.e. ` | ` is the default.

 ## Not yet supported